custom-components/climate.programmable_thermostat/info.md

-# WHAT'S NEW
-### BIG CHANGES IN THA HOUSE!
-Big changes and NO breaking ones!

-What's new:
-- UI setup is landed!
-Now you can set up everything from UI. (in next releases I'll put in place also the option flow)

-What else:
-- Splitting up code in different files to have it more clear
-- Clean up code to remove useless things
-- Logs more clear to let you identify immediatly the instance that is causing the error

-UI setup languages available are only English and Italian.
-If you would like to prepare the JSON with translation in your language it would be appreciated!
-To do this just copy one of the JSON within the translations folder and prepare your own!

 # PROGRAMMABLE THERMOSTAT
 This component is a revision of the official Home Assistant component 'Generic Thermostat' in order to have possibility to have target temperature variable according to a sensor state value.